 Aston Rowant B&B, Chilterns, England

-Responsible travel: Aston Rowant B&B, Chilterns, England
+Responsible tourism: Aston Rowant B&B, Chilterns, England

 I consciously aim to lower the environmental impact that the business has through the way that the house and garden is managed.
 I aim to conserve as much water as possible by collecting rainwater in water butts, and using this around the house and to water plants.
 My garden is also managed organically with no use of pesticides or harmful chemicals, and I have a pond in the garden which is great for wildlife, with water lilies floating atop.
 The area around the house is beautiful and we get a lot of wildlife visiting, such as muntjac deer and the fabulous Red Kites can nearly always be spotted overhead.